Skip to content

 Manufacturing evaluation checklist

-Test the largest shift or project the browser must display, the densest dependency graph, repeated resource moves, and the cost of your custom cells.
-Verify what happens when the backend rejects a move, when material availability changes, and when two planners edit the same order.
+• Check what happens when the backend rejects a move, material availability changes, or two planners edit the same order.

 Review resource scheduling, critical path, baselines, and the ERP Gantt guide.
+If the main interaction is placing crews, machines, or maintenance windows into calendar slots, also compare the JavaScript Scheduler.
 Then open the RevoGrid Gantt demo and request a trial for production-shaped testing.

 Manufacturing Gantt FAQ